-You can use a service definition file to publish a web layer to an ArcGIS Online or ArcGIS Enterprise portal, a locator or web tool to an ArcGIS Enterprise portal, or a service to a stand-alone ArcGIS Server.
+You can use a service definition file to publish a web layer to an ArcGIS Online or ArcGIS Enterprise portal; a locator, web tool, or geodata service to an ArcGIS Enterprise portal; or a service to a stand-alone ArcGIS Server site.

 You can create service definitions for web layers, locators, web tools, map services, geocode services, geodata service, and geoprocessing services.
 To learn more, see Introduction to saving service definitions.

 Once you have a service definition, do one of the following to publish a GIS resource to a portal or stand-alone server: